 The remainder of the paper is organized as follows.
-In Section 2, we develop a stylized model and derive empirical predictions.
+In Section 2, we develop a stylized model and derive hypotheses.
 In Section 3, we describe the data and empirical strategy.
 In Section 4, we empirically analyze the effects of incentives on consumer credit defaults.
-In Section 5, we address external validity concerns.
-In Section 6, we discuss welfare and policy implications.
+In Section 5, we conduct further checks, address external validity concerns, and discuss welfare and policy implications.
 Section 6 concludes.